Vega-C | Solar wind Magnetosphere Ionosphere Link Explorer (SMILE)

 Prepare for a groundbreaking journey into the cosmos on Thursday, April 9, 2026, as the Vega-C rocket takes to the skies!
 This exciting launch, a collaborative effort between the European Space Agency and the Chinese Academy of Sciences, will deploy the Solar wind Magnetosphere Ionosphere Link Explorer (SMILE).
 This mission aims to explore the intricate relationship between Earth’s magnetosphere and the solar wind, offering unprecedented insights into our planet's protective shield.
 Launched from the Guiana Space Centre in French Guiana, SMILE promises to deepen our understanding of space weather and its effects on Earth.
 Join us in counting down to this pivotal moment in space exploration and witness the unravelling of cosmic mysteries!

-How many days until Vega-C | Solar wind Magnetosphere Ionosphere Link Explorer (SMILE)?
+There are exactly 0 days left until Vega-C | Solar wind Magnetosphere Ionosphere Link Explorer (SMILE), which is 0 hours or 0 minutes.

 Related countdowns